The Relevance of AI Chatbots

-Chatbots from major tech giants, which are based on generative AI and are also aimed at private individuals, have only been around in the form in which we know them today - and yet it is already difficult to imagine everyday life without them.
-Quickly get a few travel tips for your next vacation from ChatGPT or have a programming task done for work — Chatbots have found their place in the digital world.
+Chatbots from major tech giants, which are based on generative AI and are also aimed at private individuals, have only been around in the form in which we know them today – and yet it is already difficult to imagine everyday life without them.
+Whether it’s quickly getting a few travel tips from ChatGPT for your next holiday or having a programming task done for work – Chatbots have found their place in the digital world.
 Chatting itself has long been preferred among users due to years of use of platforms such as WhatsApp, Facebook Messenger or Telegram as a communication channel, so that even the high acceptance of chatbots is not surprising.
-In recent years, more and more areas of application for chatbots have therefore been developed, in which chatbots ensure that processes are automated, streamlined and improved.
+In recent years, therefore, more and more areas of application for chatbots have opened up, where chatbots ensure that processes are automated, streamlined and improved.

-As with any technology, the motto is AI chatbots: Handling needs to be learned.
-Has which Generative AI Too much freedom in its design and execution and is not controlled enough, it sets itself up on its own and sometimes plays out unwanted information.
-This has happened several times in the past, including when using ChatGPT, Microsoft Copilot (Bing Chat) and other chatbots from well-known companies.
+As with any technology, the same principle applies to AI chatbots: you have to learn how to use them properly.
+If generative AI is given too much freedom in its design and implementation and is not sufficiently monitored, it can run amok and sometimes provide undesirable information.
+This has already happened on several occasions in the past, including with ChatGPT, Microsoft Copilot (Bing Chat) and other chatbots from well-known companies.

 Fail #1: ChatGPT sets precedents